freqtrade/freqtrade/docs/backtesting.md

 This page explains how to validate your strategy performance by using Backtesting.

-## Getting data for backtesting / hyperopt
+## Getting data for backtesting and hyperopt

 To download backtesting data (candles / OHLCV), we recommend using the `freqtrade download-data` command.